GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2022-q4.md

     <tr>
       <td>Opt in or Opt Out</td>
       <td>Is IP Address Privacy Opt In or Opt Out?</td>
       <td>Our goal is to provide IP Protection to all users.
-With that goal in mind, we are currently evaluating user choice options for IP Protection.  </td>
+With that goal in mind, we are currently evaluating user choice options for IP Protection.</td>
     </tr>
     <tr>
-      <td>IP Address use case for 1P data</td>
+      <td>IP Address use case for first-party data</td>
       <td>Is it possible to use IP addresses to stitch together user journeys across first-party domains post IP Protection?</td>
       <td>As previously <a href="https://github.com/spanicker/ip-blindness#introduction">published</a>, IP Protection will initially focus on tracking in the third-party context, which means first-party domains will not be impacted.</td>
     </tr>
     <tr>
       <td>Ad Tech use cases</td>
       <td>How can companies set up anti-fraud measures with IP Protection?</td>
       <td>We recognize the importance of IP address as a signal for anti-fraud efforts in today's web.
+As part of our Commitments to the CMA (paragraph 20), we have said that we will not implement IP Protection without making reasonable efforts to support websites' ability to conduct anti-spam and anti-fraud efforts.
 One of our top priorities is to understand how IP Protection impacts anti-fraud use cases and detection capabilities, so that we can further invest in privacy preserving technologies that help companies preserve web safety.
 We <a href="https://github.com/spanicker/ip-blindness/issues/22">encourage feedback</a> and <a href="https://github.com/spanicker/ip-blindness/issues/15">input on new proposals</a> aimed at supporting the needs of security and anti-fraud companies, even as signals change over time.</td>
     </tr>
     <tr>
       <td>Fraud and Abuse</td>